Inspired by te ao Māori, where breath is understood as a source of mauri and connection, the experience uses

 function, the interaction recognises it as a living connection

-ranga Māori, maramataka, and the value of observation and
+between people, body, and whakapapa.
+This reflects mātauranga Māori, maramataka, and the value of observation and

 relationship within te ao Māori.